sylvercis/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

 ## JavaScript processing
 You can verify the validity of the form with HiPay.Form.paymentFormDataIsValid().
-In this example, the submit button is disabled until the form is valid:
+In this example, the submit button is disabled until the form is valid.

 Example with jQuery:
 ```js